edibuf-ux/FNF-Vslice-Multikey/README.md

 ## Main Mulitkey Addon:
 - Adds 1-9K support
+- Custom controls (both keyboard and gamepad)
 - Almost Full Charter support
-- Experimental Mobile support (very buggy and wip!)
+- Experimental Mobile support
+	- Includes an option in the settings to switch to the currently unused lanes style as its probably easier to play with on mobile
+   	- Using a keyboard/gamepad on mobile is untested and may not work

 ## Multikey Charts Addon:
 Adds an extra multikey difficulty for certain songs: